Cabrera’s bat, Turnbull’s arm help Tigers sweep Pirates 2-1

 ROSTER SHUFFLE

-The Pirates recalled LHP Brandon Waddell and INF/OF Jose Osuna from their alternate training site in Altoona and RHP Nick Mears was assigned there.
+The Pirates recalled LHP Brandon Waddell and INF/OF Jose Osuna from Altoona and RHP Nick Mears was assigned there.
 INF/OF Phillip Evans (broken left jaw, concussion) was placed on the 45-day injured list.

 TRAINER’S ROOM